ISUgenomics/bioinformatics-workbook/dataWrangling/R/r-setup.md

 * SCINet Package Install - [https://scinet.usda.gov/guide/packageinstall/](https://scinet.usda.gov/guide/packageinstall/)

-## Using Rstudio Server on SCINet
+## Using RStudio Server on SCINet

-Recently, Ceres HPC was configured to run Rstudio Server.
+Recently, Ceres HPC was configured to run RStudio Server.
 This allows you to run an RStudio like interface to the Ceres HPC.
 See full instructions on the SCINet website: [https://scinet.usda.gov/guide/rstudio/](https://scinet.usda.gov/guide/rstudio/)

 <!--
 ## Testing Equations